KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 New results have the freedom to modify:
 1. The optimization algorithm, even to something slow in terms of wallclock speed.
-2. The optimizer hyperparameters, including schedules
+2. The optimizer hyperparameters, including schedules.
-3. The model initialization
+3. The model initialization.

 ## Motivation